tobkum/Ramses-Ingest/WORKFLOW.md

-shou# Workflow Guide: Ingesting New Footage
+# Workflow Guide: Ingesting New Footage

-This guide walks you through the process of using Ramses-Ingest when you receive a new delivery of footage from a client, specifically for a **completely new project**.
+This guide walks you through the process of using Ramses-Ingest when you receive a new delivery of footage from a client.

 ## 1. New Project Checklist (Ramses Client)